 What is Atomic Heart's release date?

-Developer Mundfish hasn't revealed a release date, but the game's website says a beta version is due towards the end of the year.
-The Steam page simply lists the release date as 2019.
+Developer Mundfish hasn't revealed a release date, but the game's website said a beta version was due towards the end of 2019.
+The game's Steam page has now shifted to listing the release as "TBA."

 What is it?